Ankarana Special Reserve

 Ankarana Special Reserve is a protected area in northern Madagascar created in 1956.
 It is a small, partially vegetated plateau composed of 150-million-year-old middle Jurassic limestone.
 With an average annual rainfall of about 2,000 mm, the underlying rocks have been eroded to produce caves and feed subterranean rivers—a karst topography.
-The rugged relief and the dense vegetation have helped protect the region from human intrusion.
+The rugged relief and the dense vegetation have helped protect the region from human intrusion and exploitation.

-The southern entrance of the park is in Mahamasina on the Route nationale 6 some 108 km south-west of Antsiranana and 29 km north-east of Ambilobe.
+The southern entrance of what is now designated the Ankarana National Park is in Mahamasina (commune of Tanambao Marivorahona) on the Route nationale 6 some 108 km south-west of Antsiranana and 29 km north-east of Ambilobe.
+There are some hotels situated close to the park headquarters at the entrance.

 Geology

 The plateau slopes gently to the east, but on the west it ends abruptly in the "Wall of Ankarana", a sheer cliff that extends 25 km north to south, and rises up to 280 m.
 To the south, the limestone mass breaks up into separate spires known as tower karst.
 In the center of the plateau, seismic activity and eons of rainfall have eroded the limestone, forming deep gorges and ribbons of flowstone.
-In places where the calcific upper layers have been completely eroded, the harder base rock has been etched into channels and ridges known in malagasy as tsingy.
-The area is littered with basalt boulders and basalt has also flowed deep into the canyons that dissect the Massif.
+In places where the calcific upper layers have been completely eroded, the harder base rock has been etched into channels and ridges known in Malagasy as tsingy meaning 'where one cannot walk barefoot'.
+The area is littered with basalt boulders, and basalt has also flowed deep into the canyons that dissect the massif.

 Exploration

-Beginning in the 1960s, expatriate Frenchman Jean Duflos (who after marriage changed his name to Jean Radofilao) undertook a huge amount of exploration of the cave systems and subterranean rivers of the Massif, much of it on his own or with visiting speleologists.
+Beginning in the 1960s, expatriate Frenchman Jean Duflos (who after marriage changed his name to Jean Radofilao) undertook a huge amount of exploration of the cave systems and subterranean rivers of the massif, much of it on his own or with visiting speleologists.
 Around 100 km of cave passages within the massif have been mapped.

 La Grotte d'Andrafiabe, one of the most accessible caves, comprises at least 8.035 km of horizontal passages.
-Indeed, the Massif contains the longest cave systems in Madagascar, and probably in the whole of Africa.
+Indeed, the massif contains the longest cave systems in Madagascar, and probably in the whole of Africa.